-There are over 159 different kinds of marketing but one thing that stands content marketing apart is not just the platform used, but the strategy.
+There are over 159 different kinds of marketing but one thing that stands content marketing apart is not only the platform used, but the strategy.

-For instance while most other forms of marketing focuses on selling the product to the customer, content marketing emphasizes on creating value to the prospect before sales.
+For example, while most other forms of marketing focuses on selling a product or services to the customer, content marketing emphasizes on creating value to the prospect before sales.

-With content marketing, instead of driving customers to your landing pages based on what you’re selling, you first provide value to your customers before selling to them.
+With content marketing, instead of a business driving customers to its landing pages based on what they are selling, it first provides value to its customers before selling to them.

-One thing about marketing is that people don’t like you to sell to them directly.
-They want to buy when they have to, not because you’re advertising to them.
+One thing about marketing is that customers don’t like to be sold to.
+They want to buy when they have a reason to, not because they are being advertised to.

-So instead of selling directly, as a small business, you inspire people to buy from you after you’ve already created enough value for them based on the content you share.
+So, instead of selling directly, as a small business, with content marketing; you inspire clients to buy from you after you’ve already created enough value for them based on the content you share.

 This content saves as incentives, giving them reasons to choose you over others.

 Content Marketing holds a lot of benefits for you and your small business.
-Especially if you’re running your business on a budget.
+Especially for brands running their business on a budget.

-The following are some other important benefits of Content Marketing to your small business…
+The following are some other essential benefits of Content Marketing to small businesses…

 Content Marketing Creates Value for your Audience

-Content marketing is important because it creates huge value for your audience, your prospect and for you, the content marketer.
+Content marketing is important because it creates outstanding value for your audience, your prospect and for your brand as a content marketer.

 How does this work?